tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 void ResizeGL(int w,int h) {}
 void DrawGL() {}
 void DestroyGL() {}
-And then in our main function you can simply call a method (for example ImImpl_Main(NULL,argc,argv);) to have the automatic binding with the library you've chosen (see the code in the examples for further info).
+And then in our main function you can simply call a method (for example ImImpl_Main(NULL,argc,argv);) to have the automatic binding with the library you've chosen (see the code below or in the examples for further info).

 3 -> If you use a binding, OPTIONALLY some of these definitions might work at the project level (depending on the binding you choose):
 IMIMPL_SHADER_NONE # no shaders at all, and no vertex buffer object as well (minimal implementation).